k3aworks/workflow-test-app/documents/local/dev-workflow.md

 ---

-## 5. PR moves to In review (auto-approval by CI)
+## 5. Approve the pull request

 - **Action**
-  - A GitHub Actions workflow (`.github/workflows/pr-auto-review.yml`) automatically approves qualifying PRs (non-draft `sub-*` branches into `main`), which counts as a code review approval.
-  - You may still perform a manual review/approval if desired, but it is no longer required for the status transition.
+  - As `kareemdrive001-dev`, approve the PR using GitHub CLI, for example:

+    ```bash
+    gh pr review <pr-number> --approve
+    ```

+  - Alternatively, approve the PR from the GitHub web UI as `kareemdrive001-dev`.
+  - **Only `kareemdrive001-dev` (or another explicitly designated reviewer) should perform this approval step.**
+  - If Cascade is assisting, it must ask the maintainer for approval before Step 5.
+After the maintainer confirms, Cascade runs the `gh pr review` command on their behalf as `kareemdrive001-dev`.

 - **Resulting Status** (from automation rules)
   - **Issue:** `In progress`